Kate hears praise for prison nursery from former inmates

 The Princess of Wales has sympathised with former prison mothers who suggested their parental support behind bars was better than services in the outside world.

-Kate travelled to HMP Styal, a women’s prison in Cheshire, to meet ex-offenders and those still serving that are all supported by a mother and baby unit run by the charity Action for Children, the princess represents as royal patron.
+Kate travelled to HMP Styal, a women’s prison in Cheshire, to meet ex-offenders and those still serving who have received support from a mother and baby unit run by the charity Action for Children, which the princess represents as royal patron.

 She told staff from the unit: “It is great that you are looking at the mother’s wellbeing as well.
 The best thing for baby is to have a mother whose emotional needs and wellbeing is met as well.”